Dual Cross-Attention Siamese Transformer for Rectal Tumor Regrowth Assessment in Watch-and-Wait Endoscopy

 \subsection{Attention map correspondences between temporal image pairs with SSDCA}

 Fig.~\ref{Attention} visualizes the spatial correspondences between the attended features in the restaging and the follow-up images for two representative test cases.
-GradCAM is used to extract the relevant regions used for prediction using the restaging image.
+We used the Gradient-weighted Class Activation Mapping (GradCAM) to extract the relevant regions used for prediction using the restaging image.
 A sample selected region with high attention shows correspondingly high activation in the attention map from the restaging image, despite lack of any spatial alignment between the two images.
 Finally, the high attention region from follow-up image was used to compared to the attended region in the restaging, which shows strong correspondence for the LR case (second row) and high activation in the corresponding as well as additional regions for the cCR case.
 The selected cases contained variations also due to presence of blood and specular reflection from mucosa.